-With the exception of classes in music, study hall and counseling group assignments, it is hereby agreed that the maximum number of students assigned to any secondary teacher shall not exceed one hundred sixty (160) students per school day and thirty-five (35) students per class period effective with the 2012-2015 school years.
+With the exception of classes in music, study hall and counseling group assignments, it is hereby agreed that the maximum number of students assigned to any secondary teacher shall not exceed one hundred sixty (160) students per school day and thirty-five (35) students per class period effective with the 2023-2024 school years.
 In the unusual event that a classroom teacher has been assigned either thirty-six (36) or thirty-seven (37) students, said teacher will be eligible for an additional payment of five hundred dollars (\$500) for each class to which they are assigned that contains thirty-six (36) or thirty-seven (37) students.

-Commencing with the 2011-12 school year, a physical education teacher who has been assigned forty-eight (48) students or more will be eligible for an additional payment of five hundred (\$500) dollars for each class per trimester to which they are assigned that contains forty-eight (48) or more students.
+A physical education teacher who has been assigned forty-eight (48) students or more will be eligible for an additional payment of five hundred (\$500) dollars for each class per trimester to which they are assigned that contains forty-eight (48) or more students.
 The maximum for physical education will be two hundred thirty (230) per school day.

-In the event that physical education classes (or other courses, such as Athletic Conditioning) offered in a weight room exceed the reasonable space limitations for students (generally 35 students per class period)

-following the determination of class counts as described below, the principal and teacher, in consultation with the Association, shall within ten (10) school days, reassign students.
+In the event that physical education classes (or other courses, such as Athletic Conditioning) offered in a weight room exceed the reasonable space limitations for students (generally 35 students per class period) following the determination of class counts as described below, the principal and teacher, in consultation with the Association, shall within ten (10) school days, reassign students.
 In the event that the parties cannot agree on a resolution, the Association shall promptly consult with the Assistant Superintendent of Human Resources and the Deputy Superintendent for the purpose of reaching a resolution.

-The District shall take all reasonable steps to provide the Master Schedule, prepared to allow student scheduling, to secondary guidance counselors by the end of the first week of May each year.
+The secondary deans and building principals will prepare the master schedule within one (1) week of the last KPS Advanced Placement (AP) exam.
 If the district cannot provide this, they shall inform the Association and meet to discuss alternatives and additional compensation for counselors at Contract Review in April and May.